tari-labs/tari-university/layer2scaling/executive-summary/PITCHME.md

 ## How will this be Applicable to Tari?

 - Tari is a high-throughput protocol -> tens of thousands of transactions per second
-- Example, "facilitate 500 tickets in 4 minutes", that is ~2 spectators allowed access per second
 - This will be impossible to do with parent block chain scaling solutions
 - Use cases:
-  - Jim, the nightclub owner
-    - Jim can sell 300 general admission tickets per event
   - EventCorp, the stadium owner
+    - selling: ??
+    - redeeming:
-    - 85,000 seats, 72 queues redeeming tickets on match days
+      - 85,000 seats, 72 queues tickets on match days
-  - Adam, the crypto infrastructure investor
-    - Adam invested in a Tari validating node, with a considerable stake
-    - Adam’s node is available to execute transactions on behalf  Jim or EventCorp
+      - scanning 500 tickets in 4 minutes", that is ~2 spectators allowed access per second per queue
   - Steve, the collectable card game entrepreneur
     - Steve created his own digital collectible
     - Steve developed a website with the Tari API to display his digital cards, update their status in real time, and facilitate trading and interacting